Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 > **Relevance to Automotive Feature Ranking**

 - Identifies influential variables exhibiting monotonic but nonlinear relationships with the target.
-- Well suited for battery, thermal, and powertrain systems where behavior is often nonlinear.
 - More robust to noisy sensor measurements and outliers commonly found in test data.
 - Captures important dependencies that may be missed by Pearson Correlation.
-- Helps prioritize high-impact signals for calibration, validation, and performance optimization.
 - Serves as an effective intermediate

 ### **#3 ReliefF Importance**